Simple Muhammara Dip (Roasted Red Pepper Dip with Walnuts)

 Homemade healthy Muhammara dip (roasted red pepper dip)

-On days when I’m not inhaling hummus (or flavored varieties like beet hummus or pumpkin hummus), this muhammara dip (aka roasted red pepper dip with walnuts and pomegranate molasses) is one of my favorite simple options to prepare.
+On days when I’m not inhaling the best homemade hummus (or flavored varieties like beet hummus or pumpkin hummus), this muhammara dip (aka roasted red pepper dip with walnuts and pomegranate molasses) is one of my favorite simple options to prepare.
 It’s packed with flavor, simple to prepare, and can be served as part of a mezze platter, as an appetizer with pita chips or pita bread, a dip, spread, or even sauce!

 Even better, this muhammara recipe requires just 9 ingredients and two simple steps.
 First, roast the peppers, and then chuck everything in a food processor or blender and process to your desired consistency.
 Finally, serve with your favorite garnishes (I love adding extra pomegranate kernels or pomegranate molasses and crushed walnuts with parsley).